donngas/trendtracer/README.md

 ## Logs
 - Initial version made in July 2024.
 Some parts may be deprecated or out of date.
 - Code restored to working state in June 2025.
-Substantial refactoring still needed
+Substantial refactoring still needed.